charles4data/Custom-Readline-Function/README.md

-# Custom Getline Function
+# Custom getline Function
-+ This repository documents the creaton of a custom readline function in c programming.
++ This repository documents the creation of a custom getline function in c programming.
 It helped me alot in practicing my simple shell project for ALX Africa certification.

 ## Author: